snowyu/node-abstract-nosql/README.md

   * return the byte size of value.
   * the will use the get/getSync to simulate if no \_getBuffer implemented.
 - Remove the AbstractIterator to [abstract-iterator](https://github.com/snowyu/node-abstract-iterator) package
++ Add the stream ability
+  * You should install [nosql-stream](https://github.com/snowyu/nosql-stream) package first to use this feature.
 + Add the AbstractError and error code supports.
 * DB constructor allows no location.
 * Add IteratorClass supports.